 Router consists of a fundamental element called remote administration.
-When that function starts after configuration, you can easily sign in to your online router essentially from anyplace.
-For that reason, you can essentially do anything like disable its WiFi broadcast, change its password, change SSID (WiFi name), reboot or even shut it down.
+When that function starts after configuration, you can quickly sign in to your online router essentially from anyplace.
+For that reason, you can mostly do anything like disable its WiFi broadcast, change its password, change SSID (WiFi name), reboot or even shut it down.
 But, sometimes it is needed to remotely turn off WiFi router when you find something wrong with your router

 Open your computer and sign in to the local network where the access point is – a computer in a similar home or office.
 Sign in to the access point as an administrator.

 From its configuration utility, get the current external IP address for the access point.
-For example, for a Linksys WRT54GS, tap on “Status,” and on “Router”.
+For example, for a Linksys WRT54GS, tap on “Status,” and on “Router.”
 Compose a the external IP address, listed alongside the “IP Address” heading.

 To allow remote logins first configure the access point.
-For example, for a Linksys WRT54GS, tap on “Administration” and click on “Management”.
+For example, for a Linksys WRT54GS, tap on “Administration” and click on “Management.”
 Enable “Remote Management” and just click to “Save settings.”

-On the remote computer, simply launch a web browser from which you want to disable wireless.
+On the remote computer, launch a web browser from which you want to disable wireless.
 Navigate to the IP address got in Step 2.
 Sign in to the access point as administrator and disable the wireless network.
 For example, for a Linksys WRT54GS, click “Wireless” and then “Basic wireless settings.”
 Select “Disabled” starting from the full menu next to “Wireless network mode,” and “Save settings.”
 And then, you will have remotely disabled your remote system back where the access point is.

-If there’s anything you’ve kept running into that you can’t figure out, let us know.
-For which you can basically connect with us on our Router Support toll-free number +1-866-640-5516 or you can send a mail to email@example.com.
+If there’s anything you’ve kept running into that you can’t figure out, let BabaSupport know.
+For which you can connect with them on the toll-free number +18009170185, or you can send a mail to email@example.com.
 The available support executive will provide you with the proper guidelines.
-We are just one ring away from helping you to turn off router remotely.
-Apart from knowing how to turn off router remotely, you can also connect with us for other issues with your router.
+BabaSupport expert assistance is just one ring away from helping you to turn off router remotely.
+Apart from knowing how to turn off router remotely, you can also connect with BabaSupport for other issues with your router.